 The Guild workshop is well equipped with benches, modern machinery (edger, thicknesser, sanders, four wood lathes, drills, table saw, router table, two bandsaws and hand tools), ducted dust extraction and an office.
 This workshop can be used by members on Club nights and during group activities on many Saturday mornings.

-Wood turning classes for beginners will soon be conducted at the Guild's workshop by John Penprase, on days and dates to be advised.
-These fee-for-service classes, likely to be held on six - eight evenings, will be based on a syllabus and limited to small numbers.
-Watch this space for more information.
-Intermediate classes may be offered later if there is sufficient interest.
+Wood turning classes for beginners will be conducted for Guild members at the Guild's workshop by John Penprase, each Thursday evening from 17 June.
+These fee-for-service classes, to be held on eight evenings, will be based on a syllabus and limited to small numbers.

 These photos show some of the equipment in the Guild workshop.